News UK ends bid to recoup Brooks' phone-hacking trial costs

 Brooks, 46, was found not guilty by a jury in June on charges of phone-hacking, illegal payments to a public official and perverting the course of justice after a hugely expensive, high-profile eight-month trial at London's Old Bailey court.

-News UK, the British newspaper arm of News Corp. which had paid Brooks' legal bills, said it had decided not to have the costs recouped from the state, estimated by local media to be as much as 7 million pounds.
+News UK, the British newspaper arm of News Corp. which had paid Brooks' legal bills, said it had decided not to have the costs recouped from the state, estimated by local media to be as much as 7 million pounds ($11.4 million).

 "Given the certainty that our costs would continue to increase disproportionately, we've taken the pragmatic view not to seek repayment ... for legal costs borne by the company," a News UK spokesman said.